Coronavirus - COVID-19

 With a 2-3% mortality rate, a lot of people have not taken COVID19 seriously.
-At first, the virus seemed to focus on elderly (65+), but it has since evolved and now anyone could be infected and die from it.
-Many people have recovered, yes, but it’s a gamble since medical staff have been overwhelmed with the amount of people needing care.
+At first, the virus seemed to focus on elderly (65+), but it has evolved and now anyone could be infected and die from it.
+Most people have recovered quickly, but it’s a gamble since medical staff have been overwhelmed with the amount of people needing care.
+There are people who have died because doctors are busy with COVID, for example a lady had a heart attack but wasn’t able to be seen because the hospital was swamped, and she died because of it.
 With states bidding against each other for supplies, medical staff nation-wide has been forced to decide which patient gets help and supplies and who doesn’t have a chance to survive.
-This is a terrible decision to have to make; after all, they got into medicine to help people live, not let decide they die simply because their office ran out of supplies.
+This is a terrible decision to have to make; after all, they got into medicine to help people live, not let die simply because their office ran out of supplies.

 Traveling for pleasure is non-existent, even around our native countries, and I say native countries because again, a “stay home” memorandum is happening across the world.
 In my state, governors have been quarantining anyone for 14 days if they cross state lines to limit spread of the virus.
 The only people allowed to operate as normal are called “essential workers”.
 People are conflicted about if they are essential workers; they can work and get normal pay, but many are in direct contact with the public and potential infection.
 Obviously medical staff are essential, but they are now strapped for basic equipment like n39 masks, enough beds for patients, and enough time to get to patients before they die.
 To date (4/7/2020) 82,133 people have died from COVID19 and it’s expected to spike over the next 2 weeks.

-The US was one of the later areas to be affected by the virus, and our government was classic to be slow with any preventive action, even though they watch Wuhan closely, as is said by military personnel.
+The US was one of the later areas to be affected by the virus, and our government was classic to be slow with any preventive action, even though they watch Wuhan closely, as said by military personnel.
 The government finally released a website and sent out information cards (see below) to help get people on the same page with an action to help prevent the spread.
-Each state has been able to suggest to its residents what to do; many have gotten on-board with the “stay home” order to try to minimize the spread.
-Some states have been much slower, Florida, I’m looking at you.
-Every couple weeks we get updates what to do.
+Each state has been able to suggest, to its residents, what to do; many have gotten on-board with the “stay home” order to try to minimize the spread or “flatten the curve”, a widely used expression on all the news outlets.
+Some states have been much slower to act.
+Every couple of weeks we get updates what to do.